|Nutrition Facts (per serving)|

 In the meantime, add the powdered sugar, 1 egg white and half of the seeds from the vanilla pod to the cream and whip until stiff peaks form.

 Sift the powdered sugar and cocoa powder over a bowl.
 Add the other egg white, drop by drop, stirring until the mixture turns thick and shiny.

 Fill a piping bag with the whipped cream.
 Now make a little hole in the pastry, stick the nozzle of the piping bag through, and fill each Bossche bol with the cream.

 Brush the tops with the cocoa mixture.

-Vanilla pods are expensive.
+- Vanilla pods are expensive.
 Don't discard the other half of the vanilla pod and seeds.
 Instead, use it to flavor sugar.
-Here's how to make homemade vanilla sugar (remember to use only half the sugar stipulated).